Quarantine Visuals: Turning Confusing Rules into Clear Guidance

 Overview

-A visual calendar tool that transformed changing COVID-19 isolation and quarantine rules into a format people could quickly understand and apply in daily life.
+During the early pandemic, when guidance changed faster than people could keep up, we needed a way to make it visible.
+This visual calendar transformed shifting isolation and quarantine rules into a format people could quickly understand and apply in daily life.

 The Challenge